Is Your Child Struggling with Mental Health Issues?

 What they’re eating, or not eating, may be affecting your family’s mental health.
 Research shows that nutrition can play a vital role in regulating our mental and emotional health.
 Learn more.

-Sources: What Is Children’s Mental Health, leaving site icon Centers for Disease Control and Prevention (CDC), 2023; Anxiety and Depression in Children, leaving site icon CDC, 2023; What Is Mental Health?, leaving site icon SAMHSA, U.S. Department of Health and Human Services, 2023; Raising kids who care about others and the common good, leaving site icon Harvard Graduate School of Education, 2021; How to Help Children Build Resilience in Uncertain Times, leaving site icon American Academy of Pediatrics, 2020; Recognizing Mental Health Problems in Children, leaving site icon Mental Health America
+Sources: About Children's Mental Health, leaving site icon Centers for Disease Control and Prevention (CDC), 2024; Anxiety and Depression in Children, leaving site icon CDC, 2023; What Is Mental Health?, leaving site icon SAMHSA, U.S. Department of Health and Human Services, 2023; Raising kids who care about others and the common good, leaving site icon Harvard Graduate School of Education; How to Help Children Build Resilience in Uncertain Times, leaving site icon American Academy of Pediatrics, 2020; Recognizing Mental Health Problems in Children, leaving site icon Mental Health America